rmylonas/MetaDB/README.md

 Once you finished your acquisition, you have to load back the final acquisition to *MetaDB*.
 This is done in two consecutive steps.
 First by indicating the final order and naming of your acquisitions, and second by uploading raw and extracted files ??.

-For the final naming, *MetaDB* expects a list of all MSAcquisitionNames(??) in the right order.
+For the final naming, *MetaDB* expects a list of all MSAcquisitionNames(??) in same order as you acquired your samples.
 This list can be copy/pasted directly from the MS instrument ?? software, or alternatively from an Excel sheet.
 This step can be repeated as much as needed.
-This allows you to change or repeat some of the acquisition, in case
+This allows you to change or repeat some of the acquisition, in case their quality was not satisfactional in the first place.

+Spectra have to be packed into a ZIP archive and uploaded trough the Web-interface.
+Alternatively, if lab scientists and *MetaDB* have access to a shared disk, files can directly be copied into the relevant directory.
+Extracted files have to be created manually using the specific option of the MS instrument software, or using external tools like [Proteowizard](http://???).

+##### Future improvements

+To avoid manual transformation and upload of data, a Daemon could be developed, which takes care of this step.
+A simple user interface which let's you choose file locations to observe and some other settings would be enough.
+It could be linked to [Proteowizard](http://???) which takes care of raw spectra file extraction.

 #### Data processing and visualization

+Once extracted files are added (indicated by a green *Extracted* tag), data can be processed using *MetaMS*.

+- choosing data to process
+- starting data processing
+- data processing options

+- basic visualization for quality control using PCA plots

+##### Future improvements
+- edit *MetaMS* submission parameters directly trough the web-interface

 #### Data submission to public repositories

+##### Future improvements
+- direct ZIP creation for upload

 ### Login